Anish-Shobith/Sparky-old/README.md

 ** ADD A Star to the repo to make me continue this project
 > The Bot is Under Development <br>

+# Rules :
+> Making this bot as a public bot is not allowed in matter... if found the bot will go down as soon as it comes to our notice <br>

 ## Developer
 >- Anish Shobith<br>
 >- iona dev